kenh/cac4teams/README.md

-But applications that are enrolled in the hardened runtime environment do not permit the use of environment variables to modify the behavior of the dyanmic linker (unless specifically permitted by entitlements;
+But applications that are enrolled in the hardened runtime environment do not permit the use of environment variables to modify the behavior of the dyanmic linker (unless specifically permitted by entitlements);
 I personally haven't ever encountered an application that permits this via entitlements, and the Teams app definitely does not.
 So it's not something you can do under ordinary circumstances.